 By Bobby Black

-(This content was originally published on worldofcannabis.museum and is reprinted with permission.)
+(Content originally published on worldofcannabis.museum and reposted with permission.)

 Bobby Black is the executive director of the World of Cannabis Museum project.
 He’s also a former senior editor, columnist, and 21-year veteran of High Times magazine, host of Blazin’ With Bobby Black on Cannabis Radio, and cofounder of Higher Way Travel.